0xPolygonMiden/examples/README.md

 - **Collatz**: A program which executes an unbounded loop to compute a Collatz sequence which starts with the provided value; the output of the program is the number of steps needed to reach 1 - the end of the sequence.

-- **Fibonnacci**: Elegant way to calculate the 1001st fibonacci number.
+- **Fibonacci**: Elegant way to calculate the 1001st fibonacci number.

 - **nPrime**: Program to calculate the n-th prime number.
 It will return all prime numbers up to the n-th prime number which is on top of the stack.